doniaskima/spring-boot-microservices/README.md

 By the end of this section, I've gained a comprehensive understanding of various IPC mechanisms, including how to effectively use `RestTemplate` and `WebClient` for inter-service communication in a microservices ecosystem.

+### Inter-Service Communication between OrderService and InventoryService

+- **WebClient Configuration**: `WebClientConfig` class provides a load-balanced `WebClient.Builder` bean for making HTTP requests.

+    ```java
+    @Configuration
+    public class WebClientConfig {
+        @Bean
+        @LoadBalanced
+        public WebClient.Builder webClientBuilder() {
+            return WebClient.builder();
+        }
+    }
+    ```

+- **OrderService Implementation**: Handles order requests by communicating with the `InventoryService` to check product availability.
+It maps order line items, collects SKU codes, and queries the `InventoryService`.
+If all products are in stock, the order is processed; otherwise, an exception is thrown.

+    ```java
+    public class OrderService {
+        // ... (dependencies and constructor)

+        public void placeOrder(OrderRequest orderRequest) {
+            // Logic to process the order
+            // Communicates with InventoryService using WebClient
+            // Saves order if products are in stock
+        }

+        // Additional private methods
+    }
+    ```

+This setup demonstrates effective use of `RestTemplate` and `WebClient` for inter-service communication in a microservices architecture.